apache/hudi/docs/contributing.md

  - [Optional] If you want to get involved, but don't have a project in mind, please check JIRA for small, quick-starters.
  - [Optional] Familiarize yourself with internals of Hudi using content on this page, as well as [wiki](https://cwiki.apache.org/confluence/display/HUDI)
  - Once you finalize on a project/task, please open a new JIRA or assign an existing one to yourself.
 (If you don't have perms to do this, please email the dev mailing list with your JIRA id and a small intro for yourself.
 We'd be happy to add you as a contributor)
+ - Almost all PRs should be linked to a JIRA.
+Before you begin work, click "Start Progress" on the JIRA, which tells everyone that you are working on the issue actively.
  - Make your code change
    - Every source file needs to include the Apache license header.
 Every new dependency needs to have an open source license [compatible](https://www.apache.org/legal/resolved.html#criteria) with Apache.